Important information for applicants

 2.1 Work grants

-Pro Helvetia supports the creation of literary works (including children’s and youth literature, playwriting, comic books and Spoken Word performances) by means of work grants to Swiss authors writing in any of the four national languages.
+Pro Helvetia supports the creation of literary works (including children’s and youth literature, playwriting, Spoken Word performances as well as comics) by means of work grants to Swiss authors writing in any of the four national languages.
 To qualify for a work grant, the author in question must have had at least one work already published by a recognised publishing house (no works published at the author’s own costs) or by a digital medium that includes editing services.
 In the case of Spoken Word performances the author must have performed on stage at renowned venues in the past.

 Recipients of work grants must submit the manuscript to Pro Helvetia within five years and must wait four years before they may apply for another grant.
 In the Spoken Word area, the production needs to be performed on stage within two years.
 Spoken Word artists may apply again after two years.